Vote NO to RE-ZONING 15 Acres on Historic LaRoche Ave from Single-Family to Multi-Family

 - Re-zoning to multi-family will add an intensity of development that is incompatible to the existing community character and unique sense of place along the Herb River and the historic LaRoche Avenue Corridor.
 The existing single family zoning (R-1) is essential to maintaining the natural beauty and unique character of the area.

 - The new zoning to R-3 would generate much more traffic than the existing R-1 zoning classification on an already dangerous road.
-With only one entry/exit road, this would equate to 570 new daily trips on LaRoche, based on the general rule of thumb of 10 trips per day per household.
+With only one entry/exit road, this would equate to 428 new daily trips on LaRoche, based on the general rule of thumb of 7.5 trips per day per household.
 Safety on LaRoche is already a serious concern, particularly on this portion of the road near blind curves where there are frequent accidents.
+[NOTE: We have changed this from the original statement of 10 trips per day to 7.5 trips per day for single-family attached per the ITE's Trip Generation statistics.
+Still a lot of trips on a dangerous stretch of road.]

 - The change to multi-family will significantly alter the neighborhood fabric from the well-established single family residential that has existed for many years.
 Increasing density across 15 acres will be in stark contrast to the surrounding development pattern.
 Only one multi-family development exists along this part of LaRoche at Fiddler's Crossing.
 It is a very small development of 14 units -- nothing close to 57 units.
 (If zoning is approved, the applicant will seek a future variance to decrease lot sizes from 60-feet to 50-feet wide, further densifying the neighborhood fabric.)